aaronVerones/gql2sql/README.md

 # TODO

 1. Modify `schema.graphql` so that it's more interesting
-2. Write a function to
+2. Complete the function `Main.hs: ast2sql`
+3. Complete the function `Main.hs: ast2dot`